-Lightstone Real Estate Income Trust Inc. is a newly organized Maryland corporation that intends to elect to qualify and be taxed as a real estate investment trust for U.S. federal income tax purposes, or REIT, commencing with its taxable year ending December 31, 2015, or our first year of material operations.
+Lightstone Real Estate Income Trust Inc. is a Maryland corporation that intends to elect to qualify and be taxed as a real estate investment trust for U.S. federal income tax purposes, or REIT, commencing with its taxable year ending December 31, 2016, or our first year of material operations.
 We will use the net proceeds of this offering to invest in and manage a diverse portfolio of real estate-related investments secured by or related to properties located primarily in the United States.
-We expect that a majority of our investments by value will be secured by or related to properties or entities advised by, or wholly or partially, directly or indirectly owned by, The Lightstone Group, LLC, a New Jersey limited liability company and our sponsor, or by its affiliates or by real estate investment programs sponsored by it.
+We expect that a majority of our investments by value will be secured by or related to properties advised by, or wholly or partially, directly or indirectly owned by, The Lightstone Group, LLC, a New Jersey limited liability company and our sponsor, or by its affiliates or by real estate investment programs sponsored by it.
 We refer to such investments as related-party investments.
 We may purchase existing investments or originate new investments.
-Because we have not acquired or identified any particular investments, we are considered to be a "blind pool."
+Because we have only made one investment and have not identified any additional investments, we are considered to be a "blind pool."

-We are offering up to 30 million shares of our common stock, \$0.01 par value per share, or Common Shares, in our primary offering at \$10.00 per Common Share on a "best efforts" basis through Orchard Securities, LLC, or Orchard Securities, our dealer manager.
+We are offering up to 30 million shares of our common stock, \$0.01 par value per share, or Common Shares, in our primary offering at an initial offering price of \$10.00 per Common Share on a "best efforts" basis through Orchard Securities, LLC, or Orchard Securities, our dealer manager.
 "Best efforts" means that our dealer manager is not obligated to purchase any specific number or dollar amount of Common Shares.
+We are offering our Common Shares at an initial offering price of \$10.00 per Common Share in our primary offering.
+On June 30, 2016, we adjusted our offering price to \$9.14 per Common Share in our primary offering, which is equal to the estimated net asset value per Common Share as of March 31, 2016.